SemanticMediaWiki/SemanticMediaWiki/docs/technical/migration-guide-3.0.md

 # Migration guide

 This document contains migration information both for users and administratiors as well as developers when upgrading from Semantic MediaWiki 2.5.x to Semantic MediaWiki 3.0.x.
-Please consult the resprecive RELEASE-NOTES when upgrading from an earlier version of Semantic MediaWiki.
+Please consult the resprective RELEASE-NOTES when upgrading from an earlier version of Semantic MediaWiki.

 ## Users and administrators